St Mellons: Facilities

 The area is home to two major retail complexes.
-The largest features a Tesco petrol station and superstore, which hit the headlines in January 2010 when it banned customers from shopping in their nightwear and a parade of small retail units including a hairdresser, solicitor, betting shop, dentist, fish & chip takeaway and newsagent.
+The largest features a Tesco petrol station and superstore, which hit the headlines in January 2010 when it banned customers from shopping in their nightwear, and a parade of small retail units including a hairdresser, solicitor, betting shop, dentist, fish & chip takeaway and newsagent.

-The other complex, located approximately one mile away, has among others, two previously empty supermarket units which once belonged to Hyper Value and Kwik Save until both companies went into liquidation in 2006 and 2007.
-On this site now sits the What! shop which uses the two previous Kwik Save and Hyper Value.
+The other complex, approximately one mile away, has among others, two previously empty supermarket units which once belonged to Hyper Value and Kwik Save until both companies went into liquidation in 2006 and 2007.
+The What! shop now occupies the two previous Kwik Save and Hyper Value premises.

-There are a number of sports and leisure facilities dotted around the district, including floodlit outdoor courts, playing fields and children's play parks (at least two children's play areas had the equipment removed and nature took over)as well as community centres (now demolished), a bowls club (now demolished), job centre and St Mellons Library.
-There is also Hendre Lake Park; a park and man-made lake popular with local fishermen situated near the mainline railway.
+There are a number of sports and leisure facilities dotted around the district, including floodlit outdoor courts, playing fields and children's play parks, as well as a job centre and St Mellons Library.
+Hendre Lake Park, situated near the mainline railway, is a park and man-made lake popular with local fishermen.